NaraineSurya/Multiple-person-detection-using-Media-Pipe/README.md

-# YOLOv5 and MediaPipe Pose Estimation for Staircase Fall Detection
+# YOLOv5 and MediaPipe Pose Estimation for Multi-Person Staircase Fall Detection

 ## About

-This project demonstrates a real-time system that utilizes YOLOv5 for person detection and MediaPipe Pose for pose estimation to monitor fall hazards on staircases.
+This project demonstrates a real-time system that utilizes YOLOv5 for person detection and MediaPipe Pose for simultaneous pose estimation of multiple people to monitor fall hazards on staircases.
 The system identifies people within a designated region of interest (ROI) and then estimates their poses to determine if their hands are touching the staircase rail.
 This information can be valuable in preventing falls, especially for those who require assistance while using stairs.

 ## Sample Video